The pretty Violette blouse from Maison Fauve: a staple of my wardrobe

 Practical information for sewing Violette

 You will find the printed available on our site at the brand's official price.
-The 1cm seam allowances are included, which makes the tracing work simple and quick.
+Seam allowances of 1cm are included, making tracing simple and quick.

 The sewing level required to sew Violette is intermediate.
-I think a motivated beginner can also manage with this design.
-Moreover, it is possible to simplify it by removing the piping and replacing it with a simple seam.
-Another way to simplify it is to replace the buttons with snaps, no need for buttonholes!
-The blouse sews relatively quickly once the assembly steps are well understood.
-These are clearly explained by Emilie through the richly illustrated instruction booklet as well as a video tutorial you will find further down in the article.
+I think a motivated beginner can also manage this design.
+In fact, it can be simplified by removing the piping and replacing it with a simple seam.
+Another way to simplify it is to replace the buttons with snaps, no more buttonholes needed!
+The blouse sews relatively quickly once you have clearly understood the assembly steps.
+These are clearly explained by Emilie through a richly illustrated instruction booklet as well as a video tutorial you will find further down in the article.

-Violette is designed for woven and fine fabrics; preferably, use poplin or cotton voile, lace, broderie anglaise, dotted Swiss, cotton or viscose crepe, cotton satin, cotton lawn, liberty, chambray, light denim for shirts...
+Violette is designed for woven and lightweight fabrics; preferably use poplin or cotton voile, lace, broderie anglaise, dotted Swiss, cotton or viscose crepe, cotton satin, a cotton lawn, a liberty, chambray, a light denim for shirts...

 To sew Violette, you will need: